mukhamadazistholib/marinegeo.github.io/_project-modules/seagrass.md

 ## Methods

-The seagrass community assessment has two main components: (1) non-destructive assessments of plant species composition (seagrass and macroalgae), percent cover, and shoot density; and (2) collection and processing of samples for seagrass shoot characteristics, fouling load, and epifaunal communities.
-The assessment is structured around three replicate 50 m transects, permanently marked where possible, at each site.
-Macrophyte percent cover and species composition are recorded within each of five 1 m<sup>2</sup> quadrats located randomly along each transect (N = 15 quadrats total at the site).
-Three types of samples are then collected at each quadrat (N = 15 each) and returned to the lab for processing: (1) a seagrass sample for measurement of seagrass leaf length, leaf width, sheath length, and foiuling load; and (2) a bag sample of seagrass shoots to characterize the associated mobile epifauna community.
+Seagrass community sampling has two main components: (1) non-destructive measurements of plant species composition (seagrass and macroalgae), percent cover, and shoot density; and (2) collection and processing of samples for seagrass structure, fouling load, and associated epifauna.
+The assessment is structured around three replicate 50-m transects, permanently marked where possible, at each site.
+Macrophyte percent cover, species composition, and seagrass shoot density (in a portion of the quadrat if shoots are very dense) are recorded within each of five 1 m2 quadrats located randomly along each transect (N = 15 quadrats total at the site).
+Three types of samples are then collected (N = 15 each) and returned to the lab for processing: (1) a bag sample of seagrass shoots to measure seagrass leaf length and width, sheath length, and mass of fouling material; and (2) a bag sample of seagrass shoots to characterize the associated mobile epifauna community.

 Please read the MarineGEO Seagrass Protocol for full methods and instructions.